vpa1977/java-rockcraft-plugins/examples/gradle/beryx-runtime/README.md

 # Introduction

-This example builds a rock image for non-modular Java application using an application image provided by [Beryx Runtime](https://badass-runtime-plugin.beryx.org/releases/latest/) plugin.
+This example builds a rock image for a non-modular Java application using an application image provided by [Beryx Runtime](https://badass-runtime-plugin.beryx.org/releases/latest/) plugin.

 # Building

 Install the plugin if needed: